Pebbles (musician)

 Perri Arlette Reid (née McKissack; August 29, 1964), known professionally as Pebbles, is an American singer, songwriter, businesswoman, pastor, record producer, and music executive.
 She is known for her hits during the late 1980s and early 1990s such as "Girlfriend" (1987), "Mercedes Boy" (1988), "Giving You the Benefit" (1990), "Love Makes Things Happen" (1990) and "Backyard" (1991).
 In addition to a recording career, Reid helped develop the contemporary R&B group TLC.
 She is now an Atlanta-based minister, known as Sister Perri.

 Early life

-Reid was born Perri Arlette McKissack on August 29, 1964, one of four siblings to two parents of mixed European-American/African-American ancestry.
+Reid was born Perri Arlette McKissack on August 29, 1964, one of four siblings to two parents of mixed European and African-American ancestry.
 Reid's parents divorced when she was around six years old.
 Her mother raised Reid and her siblings on the income of a waitress and housekeeper.